Simple-Robotics/proxsuite/doc/2-PROXQP_API/2-ProxQP_api.md

   </tr>
 </table>

-If you use the specific feature of the dense backend for handling box constraints, the init method uses simply as follows
+If you use the specific feature of the dense backend for handling box constraints, the init method uses simply as follows:

 <table class="manual">
   <tr>